A tigress infected with a coronavirus at the Bronx Zoo: this is the first case of human-to-animal transmission

 The tigress became infected with a coronavirus from a zoo ranger.
 This is the first known case when COVID-19 was transmitted from person to animal.
 This publication writes Business Insider.

-Nadia is a four-year-old female tiger living at the Bronx Zoo, New York.
-She was decided to be tested for coronavirus after contact with a caretaker infected with COVID-19.
+Nadya is a four-year-old female tiger living at the Bronx Zoo in New York City.
+They decided to test her for coronavirus after coming into contact with a caretaker infected with COVID-19.
 The zoo worker was reported to be asymptomatic.

 The diagnosis was confirmed by the US Department of Agriculture National Veterinary Laboratory based in Ames, Iowa.